wallstop/ConcurrentDX/README.md

 *Disclaimer: I have no idea what I'm doing.*

 # Using ConcurrentDX
-ConcurrentDX is a header-only library.
+ConcurrentDX is a lightweight concurrency library, providing some lock-free containers and utilities.
 It relies on some C++ 11 features, however.
 You will need:

   * A (mostly) C++11 standard-compliant C++ compiler (MSVC10 and later works)
   * A copy of this repo